erichare/discreteRV/README.md

 # INSTALLATION

-1.Install the R package "devtools" with the following command:
+1. Install the R package "devtools" with the following command:

         install.packages("devtools")